JanssenProject/jans/Server/integrations/saml/README.txt

-This is SAML custom authentication modules for oxAuth.
+This is SAML person authentication modules for oxAuth.
 It allows to configure oxAuth to use 2 factor authentication for interactive user logins.

 This module has next properties:
 1) saml_certificate_file - It's path to file which contains public IdP certificate in.